umbraco/rfcs/cms/0000-proteus-block-editor.md

   - How do we handle required fields?
   - How do we handle custom field validation (e.g. via RegEx)?

-Additionally, with the proposed change of storing PublishedElements as documents in phase 2...
-- When do we create / edit / delete element documents?
- - Should a document be created the first time a PublishedElement is added into a content item?
- - Should a element document be deleted when the last reference to it is deleted from a content item?
-- What is the flow for an editor picking an existing element to reuse it elsewhere?
-- How do we handle rollbacks & versioning when a reference to to a UDI is stored in a content item?
-What if that UDI no longer exists?

 ## Contributors

 This RFC was compiled by: